Do you have any teaching experience?

 As a graduate student in the Department of Molecular Genetics and Microbiology at the University of Florida, my responsibilities included training students and research assistants in a variety of lab techniques.
 Additionally, I aided teaching microbiology labs to medical students.

-For the past thirteen years, I have home-schooled my two sons and I am happy to say that I conveyed my love of science to both of them.
+For the past fifteen years, I have home-schooled my two sons and I am happy to say that I conveyed my love of science to both of them.
 I home-schooled my older son from birth through high school graduation.
 He is currently at University majoring in Electrical Engineering.
 Likewise, I have home-schooled my younger son for his entire school career.
-He is a high school junior and will begin taking college classes next year majoring in one of the life sciences.
+He is a high school senior taking college classes, and plans to major in one of the life sciences.